JuniorIsAJitterbug/vhs-decode-docs/docs/Wide-Screen-Signalling.md

+---
+title: Wide Screen Signalling
+---

-# What is WSS or Wide Screen Signalling?
+## What is WSS or Wide Screen Signalling?

 It tells you what format the media is via vertical Interval code.